ag-sit/flapboard/README.md

 Welcome!
 This is a starter template for building web applications with Next.js and Supabase.
 If you're new to coding, don't worry - this guide will walk you through everything step by step.

-## What is This Project?
+## What is This Template?

-This template gives you a complete starting point for building a web application that includes:
+This template gives you a complete starting point for building a full web application that includes:
 - **User authentication** (sign up, login, password reset)
 - **Protected pages** (pages only logged-in users can see)
 - Supabase database connection (database so your app can save stuff)